mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 They were not extensively researched during the point of more grass roots

 Although research shows that only a small number of code club respondents used the resources provided to support clubs,  are nearly exclusively instructional in design. resources [@aivaloglou_how_2019], presumably preferring an less-structured approach, which is not centrally supported or seemingly documented locally.

 Coder dojo network was more grass roots and included a wiki.
 CHECK THE ARCHIVES.

-In terms of the aims of this literature review to identify pedagogical approaches, while the setting and espoused ethos of the club is towards informal approaches,
+As a former volunteer, I confess I didn't share my learning resources beyond local network of voluteers onto that wikis.